ARE YOUR CHILD’S TEETH STRAIGHT? by Kieryn Smart BDS (Rand)

 Are the teeth too big?

-Will their face grow and everything be okay?
+Will their face grows and everything is okay?

 When should I get an orthodontic opinion?